notaustens/MDT-Configuration-Guide/README.md

 If you have yet to create a custom image file, you can always import an operating system `.iso` that includes the full set of source files.
 I personally do not like this method as the stock OS images tend to be extremely bloated, but to each their own!

 ```
-I will be uploading an additional repository that featurs a guide on how to create custom operating system images with DISM.
+I will be uploading an additional repository that outlines in detail how to create custom operating system images by leveraging DISM.
 ```

 # Step 3: Create the Deployment Driver Repository